 Notes

 - The amount of butter in the recipes is a guide, start with that (or halve for two people) and then see if you need more or less next time.
-After a couple of goes you will be making butter sauces with your eyes closed.
+After a couple of times you will be making butter sauces with your eyes closed.

 - For the emulsified sauce there is huge opportunity to add any other flavours you like.
 A scattering of fresh herbs, capers - anything you like!